 Pacific Drilling emerges from bankruptcy

-Pacific Drilling filed petitions for relief under Chapter 11 of the U.S. Bankruptcy Code in November 2017 with a plan to use the Chapter 11 process to pursue a comprehensive restructuring of the company’s approximately $3 billion in principal amount of outstanding funded debt.
+The company in November 2017 filed for Chapter 11 bankruptcy to pursue a comprehensive restructuring of its approximately $3 billion in principal amount of outstanding funded debt.